Our Web Hosting Comparison: What we look at.

 Cheap Web Hosting (Shared Hosting, recommended for most businesses/websites)

 If your main focus is to look for cheap web hosting services, this is what you came for.
 While there are companies that offer free web hosting packages, they usually don’t last long due to too many limitations.
 What shared hosting means is that your website will be hosted on a server with a bunch of other websites.
 How many other websites?
 It depends on the hosting provider.
 Some companies put as much as 100 websites on a single physical server, while some are hosting 20 websites or less.
-For people looking specifically for business web hosting for Australia, shared hosting is most likely the hosting type for you, just go with more premium packages.
+For people looking specifically for business web hosting for Australia, shared hosting is most likely the hosting type for you, just go with more premium packages (and then apply coupons).
 Anyway, let’s lay out the pros and cons of shared hosting.

 - Relatively cheap website hosting for Australia that starts as low as $3.95/mo